nickovic/rtamt/README_syntax_extensions.md

 In the first step, we need to extend the `STL` grammar with the new syntax and the new rules.
 We will use the name `XSTL` to denote the extended `STL` grammar.

-In the first step, we need to extend the STL lexer and the parser.
+We need to extend the STL lexer and the parser.
 We consequently create the files `XStlLexer.g4` and `XStlParser.g4` files in `rtamt/antlr/grammar/tl`.
 The new lexer inherits the majority of the tokens from `StlLexer.g4`, and extends it with the `shift` keyword.